TheEgghead27/Eggbot/README.md

 e!test_args {arguments}: list of args

+e!bee {OPTIONAL: page number}: Displays (a portion of) The Bee Movie script.

 e!kiri: displays an image of Eijiro Kirishima from My Hero Academia [request from Franky Morrison#6669]

 e!song: The screams of the damned (WIP)